 Next up, search for Adafruit GFX and locate the core library.
 A lot of libraries may pop up because we reference it in the description so just make sure you see Adafruit GFX Library in bold at the top.

-Repeat this process one more time, looking for the Adafruit_ZeroDMA library.
+If using an older version of the Arduino IDE (pre-1.8.10), repeat this process one more time, looking for the Adafruit_BusIO library.
 Install that one too.